Propulsive performance of a windsurf-inspired pitching foil: Experimental setup and methods

 \section{Experimental setup and methods}

 Experiments were performed in a free surface water channel in a closed loop with a $0.2$ m by $0.2$ m section.
-Thanks to the several honeycombs upstream of the test area, the turbulence intensity measured by Paticle Image Velocimetry is below $5\%$ (Figure \ref{fig:setup}.a).
+Thanks to the several honeycombs upstream of the test area, the turbulence intensity measured by Particle Image Velocimetry is below $5\%$ (Figure \ref{fig:setup}.a).

-The experiments are performed with a foil NACA 0018 3D printed in PLA with a chord $c = 0.08$ m, a span $s = 0.12$ m which gives an aspect ratio AR = 1.5.
+The experiments are performed with a NACA 0018 foil 3D printed in PLA with a chord $c = 0.08$ m and a span $s = 0.12$ m, which gives an aspect ratio AR = 1.5.
+The gap between the top of the foil and the air/water interface is $4$ cm as is the gap between the bottom of the foil and the bottom of the channel.
 The rotation axis for the pitching movement is located at $0.1$c from the leading edge.
 The axis is a carbon rod attached to a stepper motor that also drives an angular position sensor.
-The ensemble rotation motor + foil is mounted on a load sensor (CLZ639HD) which measures the lift component (Y) of the force.
+The ensemble rotation motor + foil is mounted on a load sensor (CLZ639HD) that measures the lift component (Y) of the force.
 This system previously presented is in a sliding connection with an air cushion in relation to the frame (Figure \ref{fig:setup}.b).
 A second load sensor (FUTEK LSB210) working in traction and compression, located between the linear air bearing and the frame, records the drag force.
 We sample analogically all the physical parameters and we control the command sent to the stepper motor with a National Instruments card (NI-USB-6221) which allows us to record data at a frequency of 1024 Hz.

-The pitching motion is characterized by the angle between the flow direction and the chord of the foil as $\theta(t) = \alpha_{m} + (\theta_{0}/2)\sin{(2 \pi f t)}$, where $\alpha_{m}$ is the mean angle of incidence.
-The angular position sensor allows controlling the mean incidence angle ($\alpha_{m}$) between the foil and the flow, like in a real case with the incidence of the sail and the airflow.
-The amplitude swept by the trailing edge is $A/2 = c\sin{(\theta_{0}/2)}$ (Table \ref{tab1}).
+The pitching motion is characterized by the angle between the flow direction and the foil chord as $\theta(t) = \alpha_{m} + (\theta_{0}/2)\sin{(2 \pi f t)}$, where $\alpha_{m}$ is the mean angle of incidence.
+The angular position sensor measures the mean incidence angle ($\alpha_{m}$) between the foil and the flow, as in a real case with the incidence of the sail and the airflow.
+The amplitude swept by the trailing edge is $A/2 = (0.9c)\sin{(\theta_{0}/2)}$ (Table \ref{tab1}).

-The following experiments were performed at a flow velocity $U_{\infty} = 0.18$ m/s corresponding to a Reynolds number based on the chord Re = 14400, (Table \ref{tab1}).
+The following experiments were performed at a flow velocity $U_{\infty} = 0.18$ m/s corresponding to a Reynolds number based on the chord Re$_c$ = 14400, (Table \ref{tab1}).
 By controlling the frequency, amplitude and mean angle of incidence of the sinusoidal motion of the foil, and thanks to the two force sensors, we are able to study unsteady propulsion as a function of the physical and kinematic parameters of the pitching motion described in the Table \ref{tab1}.